actuallyrizzn/epstein-browser/docs/ERROR_DETECTION_RESCAN_PLAN.md

 This document outlines the implementation plan for the Error Detection & Rescan Pass feature, which automatically identifies low-quality OCR pages and reprocesses them with smarter preprocessing and engine choices.

-## Critical Implementation Note
+## Critical Implementation Requirements

+**⚠️ IMPORTANT**:
-**⚠️ IMPORTANT**: If we hit a 429 error indicating a DAILY limit hit, the script should exit gracefully and NOT perform any retries.
+1. **Daily Limit Handling**: If we hit a 429 error indicating a DAILY limit hit, the script should exit gracefully and NOT perform any retries.
 This prevents unnecessary API calls and respects rate limits.

+2. **Idempotency**: The entire Error Detection & Rescan Pass system MUST be idempotent.
+This means:
+   - Safe to re-run without side effects
+   - No duplicate processing of already-processed pages
+   - State tracking prevents re-processing successful rescans
+   - Atomic operations for all database writes
+   - Graceful handling of interrupted processes

 ## Error Detection & Rescan Pass 🔍